chrigabr0628/Pandas-challenge/PyCity Schools_Analysis.md

 Comparing district and charter schools, charter schools are the highest performing schools-- Cabrera High School had the highest overall passing rate.

-In conclusion, it appears medium sized charter schools with a lower schol budget had the highest math and reading scores. s)
+In conclusion, it appears medium sized charter schools with a lower schol budget had the highest math and reading scores.